sst/guide/_chapters/secure-our-serverless-apis.md

 ## Test the APIs

-Now that our APIs are secured, let's quickly test them with authentication.
+Let's quickly test our APIs with authentication.

-To do this, we'll need create a test user for our Cognito User Pool.
+To do this, we'll need to create a test user for our Cognito User Pool.

-### Create a test user
+### Create a Test User

 We'll use AWS CLI to sign up a user with their email and password.